 K-8 Academic Dean, Assistant Head of Upper School

 Chris Chun is the K-8 academic dean and an assistant head of upper school as well as the advisor for the Asian Student Union.
 After receiving her B.A. in English and certification in secondary education at the University of Maryland, she entered the Ph.D. program in English at UC Berkeley and received her M.A. in 2004.
 She recently finished her M.Ed. in educational leadership at the Teachers College, Columbia University.
-Ms. Chun has also enjoyed instructing young people in ceramics, acrobatics, and aerial arts.
+Ms. Chun has also enjoyed instructing both youth and adults in cultural competency, ceramics, acrobatics, and aerial arts.
 Her favorite hobbies include photography, contortion, and rock climbing.
 Ms. Chun joined the Black Pine Circle School faculty in 2004.